-This high level half day workshop brings together some of the world’s most respected utility leaders to work with key vendors in the sector to address the obstacles to implementation.
+This high-level half-day workshop brings together some of the world’s most respected utility leaders and key vendors to address the obstacles to digital technologies implementation.
 It goes straight to the point asking the questions that really matter:

 With former DC Water General Manager George Hawkins in the chair and with international utility leaders from the UK, Canada and Australia joining the discussion alongside some of the most dynamic US utility leaders, this event will shape the way digital water services are rolled out in the US and beyond.

-Whether you are a utility looking to invest to improve productivity, or a technology supplier looking to open out the market, it is going to be an expensive event to miss.
+Whether you are a utility looking to invest in improved productivity or a technology supplier looking to open out the market, it is going to be an expensive event to miss.
 With direct access to the key thought leaders and a focused agenda it will save months of time spent on business development and strategy planning in a single afternoon.